Table of Contents

 Now he is experiencing morning sensory disturbances in his right hand, whereby predominantly the fingertips of the first three fingers fall asleep.
-Some morning pain and clumsiness in the hand occurs.
-The treating general practitioner wonders if the sensory disturbance is the result of the PNP.
+Some mornings, pain and clumsiness in the hand occurs.
+The treating general practitioner wonders if the sensory disturbance is the result of a PNP.

 Clinical signs of damage to sensory nerve fibers

 As described in the case study, symptoms usually begin to occur slowly.
 In many cases, the feet are affected simultaneously first (the longest nerve fibers are primarily affected).
 The sensory disturbances that occur are described as stocking- and glove-like by patients.
 These sensory disorders can have different classifications:

 - Poor depth perception with loss of vibratory perception and position sense.

 Clinical signs of damaged motor nerve fibers

 - Distal flaccid paresis (foot flexor paresis)

 - Loss of distal reflexes (Achilles tendon reflex)